Surprise! Damson Madder Is Offering 40% Off Viral Styles

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-If you see an oversized frilly collar or leopard-print vest and immediately think of Damson Madder, then you’re likely a superfan… or simply in the know about the UK brand that’s taking over our Instagram feeds (and the streets).
+If you see an oversized frilly collar or leopard-print waistcoat and immediately think of Damson Madder, then you’re likely a superfan… or simply in the know about the brand taking over our Instagram feeds (and the streets).
 Either way, you’re in luck: The It-girl-approved brand just announced its spring sale, which is packed with (select) viral and bestselling styles at 40% off.

-Read on to upgrade your spring wardrobe with fresh styles while the sale (and stock) lasts.
+Read on to upgrade your spring closet with fresh styles while the sale (and stock) lasts.

-Read on to upgrade your spring wardrobe with fresh styles while the sale (and stock) lasts.
+Read on to upgrade your spring closet with fresh styles while the sale (and stock) lasts.

 AdvertisementADVERTISEMENT